-A sharp drop in natural gas prices and recent weakness in oil prices haven't stalled too much U.S. exploration and production (E&P) spending, which is expected to jump by 9.6% to $143 billion this year, according to 239 domestic producers surveyed by Dahlman Rose & Co.
+A sharp drop in natural gas prices and recent weakness in oil prices hasn't stalled too much U.S. exploration and production (E&P) spending, which is expected to jump by 9.6% to $143 billion this year, according to 239 domestic producers surveyed by Dahlman Rose & Co.

 That's still the case, but oil and liquids drilling has fallen in the onshore more than planned, according to "The Original E&P Spending Survey: 2012 Midyear Update."
 The analysis is put together by Crandell, who initiated the semiannual survey in 1982 of global integrated oil companies (IOC), national oil companies and independents.
 The report is considered the only one of its kind to list capital spending estimates of every company surveyed; 463 are included in the latest survey, which is the largest one ever completed.